klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 does not always work.
-This could happen, e.g., if a package compiled with the Cray Compiling Environment and one compiled with the GNU compiler collection would both use a particular library, as these would have the same name and hence the last loaded one would be used by both executables (we don't use rpath or runpath linking in EasyBuild for those familiar with that technique).
+This could happen, e.g., if a package compiled with the Cray Compiling Environment and one compiled with the GNU compiler collection would both use a particular library, as these would have the same name and hence the last loaded one would be used by both executables (LUMI doesn't use rpath or runpath linking in EasyBuild for those familiar with that technique).

-However, as we did not implement a hierarchy in the Lmod implementation of our software stack at the toolchain level, the module system will not protect you from these mistakes.
+However, as LUMI does not use hierarchy in the Lmod implementation of the software stack at the toolchain level, the module system will not protect you from these mistakes.
-When we set up the software stack, most people in the support team considered it too misleading and difficult to ask users to first select the toolchain they want to use and then see the software for that toolchain.
+When the LUST set up the software stack, most people in the support team considered it too misleading and difficult to ask users to first select the toolchain they want to use and then see the software for that toolchain.

-It is however possible to combine packages compiled with one CPE-based toolchain with packages compiled with teh system toolchain, but we do avoid mixing those when linking as that may cause problems.
-The reason is that we try to use as much as possible static linking in the SYSTEM toolchain so that these packages are as independent as possible.
+It is however possible to combine packages compiled with one CPE-based toolchain with packages compiled with the system toolchain, but you should avoid mixing those when linking as that may cause problems.
+The reason that it works when running software is because static linking is used as much as possible in the SYSTEM toolchain so that these packages are as independent as possible.

 And with some tricks it might also be possible to combine packages from the LUMI software stack